 Patient care technicians are allied health professionsals who provide direct patient care under the direction and supervision of a nurse.
-They perform basic nursing assistant tasks inluding obtaining patient vital signs and other data, assisting with activities of daily living, performing electrocardiograms (ECGs) and phlebotomy tasks, and communicating with the healthcare team and patients.
+In addition to providing the direct patient care activities of the nurse aide/nursing assistant, patient care technicians are also educated to perform electrocardiogram (ECG) and phlebotomy tasks.
 All courses can be applied to the Multi-Skilled Healthcare one-year certificate and Associate of Technical Studies - Multi-skilled Healthcare degree programs

 |EMS 1171||Basic Life Support: CPR||0.5|